Chinese city stops outbound flights, trains to fight virus

-BEIJING (AP) — The Chinese city of Wuhan shut down outbound flights and trains as the world’s most populous country battled the spread of a new virus that has sickened hundreds of people and killed 17, Chinese state media said early Thursday.
+BEIJING (AP) — Chinese state media say the city of Wuhan is shutting down outbound flights and trains as the country battles the spread of a new virus that has sickened hundreds and killed 17.

+The official Xinhua News Agency said Thursday that the city also asked people not to leave Wuhan without specific reasons.

-The state-owned People’s Daily newspaper said no one would be allowed to leave the city of several million people.
-The official Xinhua News Agency said no one would be permitted to leave without a specific reason.
-Train stations and the airport were to shut down at 10 a.m.
-Buses, subways, ferries and long-distance shuttle buses would also be temporarily closed.
+The state-owned People’s Daily newspaper said in a tweet that no one would be allowed to leave the city starting at 10 a.m. and that train stations and the airport will shut down.
+It said that city buses, subways, ferries and long-distance shuttle buses would also be temporarily closed, citing Wuhan authorities.

-Most of the cases are in Wuhan and surrounding Hubei province, but dozens of infections have popped up this week around the country as millions travel for the Lunar New Year holiday, one of the world’s largest annual migrations of people.
-A handful of infected people who came from Wuhan have also been found overseas.

-In Geneva, the World Health Organization put off deciding whether to declare the outbreak a global health emergency and asked its expert committee on the issue to continue meeting for a second day Thursday.
+In Geneva, the World Health Organization said it had put off deciding whether to declare the outbreak a global health emergency and asked its expert committee on the issue to continue their meeting for a second day Thursday.
 The organization defines a global emergency as an “extraordinary event” that constitutes a risk to other countries and requires a coordinated international response.

+Chinese health authorities urged people in the city of Wuhan to avoid crowds and public gatherings, after warning that a new viral illness that has infected more than 400 people and killed at least 17 could spread further.

+The appeal came as the World Health Organization convened a group of independent experts to advise whether the outbreak should be declared a global emergency.

 The number of new cases has risen sharply in China, the center of the outbreak.
-The 17 deaths announced Wednesday night were all in Hubei province, where the outbreak emerged in the provincial capital of Wuhan late last month.
-Wuhan authorities said the province has confirmed 444 cases, which would bring the national total to more than 500.
+Seventeen people have died, all in Hubei province, since the outbreak emerged in its provincial capital of Wuhan late last month, officials announced Wednesday night.
+They said the province has confirmed 444 cases there.

 The illness comes from a newly identified type of coronavirus, a family of viruses that can cause the common cold as well as more serious illnesses such as the SARS outbreak that spread from China to more than a dozen countries in 2002-2003 and killed about 800 people.
 Some experts have drawn parallels between the new coronavirus and Middle Eastern respiratory syndrome, another coronavirus that does not spread very easily among humans and is thought to be carried by camels.